Derraneka/IAM-Labs/Lab-01-Customize-Your-Okta-Organization/README.md

 **Explanation**

-Verified that branding elements remained consistent throughout the authentication process, including password verification screens.
+Validated that branding elements remained consistent throughout the authentication process, including the password verification page.
+This ensures a seamless user experience from sign-in to authentication.

+---

 ### Step 3: Validated End User Experience